Mdasfak143/Credit_Card_Financial_Dashboard/README.md

 ## Objective

-The objective of this project is to develop a comprehensive **Credit Card Weekly Dashboard** that provides real-time insights into key performance metrics and trends.
-The dashboard will enable stakeholders to efficiently monitor and analyze credit card operations, identifying patterns, anomalies, and opportunities for improvement.
+To develop a Comprehensive Credit Card weekly Dashboard that provides real- time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

----

 ## Project Dashboard (Power BI)